 Although you'll certainly want to find the lowest interest rate possible for your mortgage loan amount, the principal and interest monthly payments you'll be making represent only part of the total costs of purchasing a home.
 The additional costs vary among lenders, so it pays to shop around and compare these costs to make an informed decision about the best mortgage for you.

 Earnest money (or a small percentage you put down to show the seller that you're serious about buying) parameters vary in amount and refundable terms depending on your lender.
 Know each lender's requirements, particularly the terms under which your earnest money can be refunded.
 You may want to improve the interest rate by buying discount points — cash you pay up front to lower your interest rate.
-If you're planning to live in your new home for quite a while — Investopedia suggests 10 years or more — you may want to buy discount points.
+If you're planning to live in your new home for quite a while — about 10 years or more — you may want to buy discount points.
 If not, your cash may be better spent or saved elsewhere.

-Origination fees, private mortgage insurance (PMI) and closing costs are some other expenses that can add thousands of dollars to your mortgage costs.
+Origination fees, private mortgage insurance (PMI), and closing costs are some other expenses that can add thousands of dollars to your mortgage costs.
 When these costs and fees are rolled into your mortgage, this means that you'll also pay interest on them for the life of the loan.

 Shopping Mortgage Interest Rates